MatthewReid854/reliability/docs/Fitting a specific distribution to data.rst

 ------------------------------------------

 All functions in this module work using a Python library called `autograd <https://github.com/HIPS/autograd/blob/master/README.md/>`_ to find the derivative of the log-likelihood function.
 In this way, the code only needs to specify the log PDF and log SF in order to obtain the fitted parameters.
 Initial guesses of the parameters are essential for autograd and are obtained using scipy.stats on all the data as if it wasn't censored (since scipy doesn't accept censored data).
 If the distribution is an extremely bad fit or is heavily censored then these guesses may be poor and the fit might not be successful.
 In this case, the scipy fit is used which will be incorrect if there is any censored data.
 If this occurs, a warning will be printed.
 Generally the fit achieved by autograd is highly successful.

-For location shifted distributions, the fitting of the gamma parameter is done using the lowest failure time, rather than by using a location shifted log-likelihood function.
-This is a shortcut way that is usually quite effective.
-It was found to be necessary because scipy's fit (which is used as the initial guess for autograd) was often wildly inaccurate for location shifted log-likelihood functions.
-This meant that autograd did not converge to a solution for location shifted distributions when given such a poor initial guess.
-Because the lognormal distribution is initially slow to increase (compared to Weibull, Gamma, and Exponential), there is often a substantial gap between zero and the smallest failure time in a lognormal distribution.
-This made it unreliable to use the "lowest failure time" method to find gamma, which is why there is no Fit_Lognormal_3P distribution.
-If you have a solution to this, please let me know.

 A special thanks goes to Cameron Davidson-Pilon (author of the Python library `lifelines <https://github.com/CamDavidsonPilon/lifelines/blob/master/README.md/>`_ and website `dataorigami.net <https://dataorigami.net/>`_) for providing help with getting autograd to work, and for writing the python library `autograd-gamma <https://github.com/CamDavidsonPilon/autograd-gamma/blob/master/README.md/>`_, without which it would be impossible to fit the Beta or Gamma distributions using autograd.